What’s new in 24.2.0

 -

-Improved font and display (annotations are now one line by default).
+The font and display have been improved (now annotations occupy one line by default).

 -

-Improved text and hyperlink transfer, scale display, and more.
+Improved text transfer and hyperlinks, zoom display, and more.

 Unconnected blocks and signal lines

-You can now run models with unconnected blocks and lines on the canvas.
-This is useful for debugging models and performing virtual tests, and reduces the routine when developing multi-variant models.
+Now you can run models with unconnected blocks and lines on the canvas.
+This is convenient for debugging models and conducting virtual tests, and also reduces the routine when developing multivariate models.

-Expanded the list of actions on the model for which callbacks are executed (first introduced in the previous release).
+Expanded the list of actions on the model for which callbacks are performed (first introduced in the previous one release).
 It will be even more convenient to use them.

-Saving the canvas setting when working with a model
+Saving the canvas settings when working with the model

-Your Engee workspaces will now be preserved when you switch to different models.
-That is, open service menu windows will close and open depending on the model you are working with.
+Now, when switching to different models, your Engee workspaces will be saved.
+That is, the open windows of the service menus will close and open depending on the model you are working with.

 Made several improvements to the Data Inspector: